flugel-it/moving-to-terraform/README.md

 }
 ```

-Now is time to create an *autoscaling_group* to take advantage of this great future of AWS.
+Now is time to create an *autoscaling_group* taking advantage of this great AWS feature,
-This together with a CloudWatch Alert will allow our stack to grow when there is more traffic
+together with CloudWatch Alerts our stack can grow up and and shrink down accordingly with
-and scale down and save some costs when there is no need to have too much resources.
+the traffic, keeping costs down.
-As you can see here we reference our previous created *launch_configuration*, we use our *VPC*
+As you can see here we reference our previous created *launch_configuration*, using our *VPC*
-and *subnets* and we set the desired number of instances, together with the limits of maximum and
+and *subnets*, and setting the desired number of instances along with their maximum and minimum
-minimum instances.
+numbers.

 ```